Diptyajit1994/Node-server-client-communication/README.md

     $ yarn run dev

-## Running the  server project Compiles and hot-reloads for development
+## Running the  client project Compiles and hot-reloads for development

     $ yarn run devClient